Table of Contents

 Agencies that represent multiple influencers or manage collaborations between brands and creators require this license.
 It covers influencer management, marketing services, and campaign coordination.

-Businesses that offer influencer marketing services, such as digital marketing agencies or PR firms, must obtain a trade license from the Department of Economic Development (DED) or a free zone authority, along with an influencer permit from the National Media Council (NMC).
+Businesses that offer influencer marketing services, such as digital marketing agencies or PR firms, must obtain a trade license from the Dubai Department of Economy and Tourism (DET) or a free zone authority, along with an influencer permit from the National Media Council (NMC).

 Individuals who share personal content, reviews, or hobbies without earning income or collaborating commercially are generally exempt.
 However, they must still adhere to the UAE’s online content regulations.